AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

         return self.to_out(out), attn

 ```
+Instanciating our multi-head attention layer, we fixed the dim value at 3 because the elements of our set are described by a vector of dimension 3.
+We fix the number of heads at 1 for the example.
+Finally, the size of the heads will be fixed at 8.

 ```python
 module = MultiHeadAttention(dim=3, heads = 1,  dim_head = 8)
 ```
+In figure 2 the panda :panda: sees all the other objects, it is not necessary to have a mask at the input of the attention layer.

 ```python
 # Self attention without mask